-(2) Investments were carried in the solvency balance sheet at market values, and at amortized cost in the VAG balance sheet.
+- (2) Investments were carried in the solvency balance sheet at market values, and at amortized cost in the VAG balance sheet.
 See also Section D.1.2.1 "Classic cover fund".
-As of December 31, 2022, there was no difference between market value and carrying amount.

-- (3) The reinsurer's share of the technical provisions in the VAG balance sheet is supplemented by the modelled cash flow balance of the reinsurance business in the solvency balance sheet.
+As of December 31, 2023, there was an insignificant difference between market value and carrying amount. - (3) The reinsurer's share of the technical provisions in the VAG balance sheet is supplemented by the modelled cash flow balance of the reinsurance business in the solvency balance sheet.
 More detailed presentations have been made in Section D.1.2.3 "Reinsurance recoverables from reinsurance contracts" (assets) and Section D.2.3.1 "Value of technical provisions by business area" (liabilities).
 Explanations have been provided in Section D.2.1.6.2 "Consideration of reinsurance in the solvency balance sheet" and D.2.3.2.3 "Reinsurance". - (4) Within the framework of the solvency balance sheet, the technical provisions in the VAG balance sheet were replaced by the best estimate liability and the risk margin.
 A more detailed presentation has been made in Section D.2.3.1 "Value of technical provisions by business area".
 Explanations have been provided in section D.2.3.2 "Explanations of the differences between the solvency balance sheet and the VAG balance sheet".

 As explained in section D.2.3.2.1, the technical provisions according to Solvency II implicitly take expected future profits into account.
 The main methods and assumptions described in section D.2.1 were applied for the projection of these expected future profits.
-The revaluation of the technical provisions changed significantly from 36,456k EUR in 2021 to 20,100k EUR in 2022.
-This decrease in the revaluation is due to a decrease of declined fund values accompanying a decrease in future expected profits, the decrease in the risk margin (see section D.2.3.1) and a decrease in the time value of options and guarantees.
+The revaluation of the technical provisions changed insignificantly from 20,086k EUR in 2022 to 20,863k EUR in 2023.

 - (5) Deferred taxes are created for the differences between the VAG balance sheet and the solvency balance sheet, which are presented together for assets and liabilities in item (5); cf. explanation (1).
-The decrease in the sum of reevaluations from 2021 to 2022 therefore required a decrease in the deferred tax liabilities shown above. - (6) The foreseeable dividends are eliminated when calculating the available basic own funds according to Solvency II.
+The decrease in the sum of reevaluations from 2022 to 2023 therefore required a decrease in the deferred tax liabilities shown above. - (6) The foreseeable dividends are eliminated when calculating the available basic own funds according to Solvency II.